AngleProtocol/merkl-docs/earning-with-merkl/earn-with-merkl/other-ways-to-earn-on-merkl.md

 ## Earn Passively using Merkl

-For the airdrop, token balance, and token snapshot campaigns, simply check the [user dashboard](https://app.merkl.xyz/user) to see if you're one of the recipients of rewards from a Merkl Incentive Provider.
+For the airdrop, token balance, and token snapshot campaigns, simply check the [user dashboard](https://app.merkl.xyz/user) to see if you're one of the recipients of rewards from a Merkl Incentive Provider (IP).